DuckDug/FakeNewsDetector/README.md

 # FakeNewsDetector
-This project is using machine learning algorithms to detect fake news
+This python project will detect fake news and real news.
+Using sklearn, we build a TfidfVectorizer on our dataset.
+Then, we initialize a PassiveAggressive Classifier and fit the model.
+In the end, the accuracy score and the confusion matrix tell us how well our model fares.